hpccsystems-solutions-lab/FindYourParadise/README.md

 - Problem that was chosen (What categories and datasets were selected)
 - How you approached the solution
-- Display results (ROXIE or Visualization)
+- Display results (ROXIE or Visualization)- please reference pertinent ECL workunits with submission
 - Drawing conclusion (Where is your Paradise?)
 - Demo of work via a PowerPoint presentation or live demo